rakhid/Packer-ubuntu-example/README.md

     -->packer validate ubuntu-test-vm.json ; if successful
     -->packer build -var 'reciever=<a-valid-gmail-id>' -var 'username=<gmail-sender-user-id>' -var 'password=<password-of-            sender-gmail-id>' -var 'sender=<a-valid-gmail-id>' -force ubuntu-test-vm.json

-   example:
+    Example:
      packer build -var 'reciever=reciever@gmail.com' -var 'username=dummy' -var 'password=dummypassword' -var
     'sender=dummy@gmail.com' -force ubuntu-test-vm.json

 5.) wait for the VM to bootup

-##you will observer the following  :
+## you will observe the following  :

 1.) a packer_cache folder is created which will have your downloaded iso image of ubuntu [do not change anything here]